How to Smoke a Turkey

 Besides a smoker, there are a few other things you'll need to smoke your turkey.

+Set the bird breast-side-up in a roasting pan and pat the inside and outside of the bird dry with a paper towel.
 Unfortunately, you can't stuff a smoked turkey.
-Make your stuffing separately in the oven.
+Instead, make your stuffing separately in the oven.

 Favorite Smoked Turkey Recipes